-We have a limited history of high-volume commercial production of our devices, and we may face manufacturing capacity constraints.
+We have a limited history of contracting with third party manufacturers in Asia for the high-volume commercial production of our devices, and we may face manufacturing capacity constraints.

-We have limited history and experience in high-volume commercial production of our devices.
+We have limited history and experience in contracting with third party manufacturers in Asia for the high-volume commercial production of our devices.
 Because of this limited production history, we face challenges in predicting our business and evaluating its prospects, which may result in breakdowns of our ability to timely supply our devices to our customers.
 Moreover, we face manufacturing capacity constraints that present further risks to our business.
-If overall demand of our devices increases in the future, we will need to expand our manufacturing capacity in a cost-efficient manner.
+If overall demand of our devices increases in the future, we will need to expand our third party manufacturing capacity in a cost-efficient manner.
 Failing to meet customer demand due to our failure to successfully address these risks and challenges could adversely impact our reputation and future sales, which would significantly harm our business, results of operations and financial condition.